Repairing decayed or damaged teeth

 Do I need a filling?

 If a tooth is damaged or worn down, this can make it weaker and more fragile.
 A filling can restore a tooth’s former strength and appearance.
-You could benefit from a filling if your tooth looks damaged, feels painful, is sensitive to hot and cold, or if food tends to get trapped in the tooth after you eat.
+You could benefit from a filling if your tooth looks damaged, feels painful, is sensitive to hot and cold, or if food tends to get trapped in the tooth after

 What are the different types of fillings?